-A Mining Day is also held in Princeton, which had high attendance and participation in 2017.
+A Mining Day is also held in Princeton annually, which had high attendance and participation in 2019.
 Suppliers and stakeholders played a key role on Mining Day, displaying their support and contributions to the mining industry, while increasing awareness on the positive impact of mining on the BC economy.

 Further, 2019 was another year of providing increasing employment opportunities for Upper and Lower Similkameen Band members.
 Copper Mountain is committed to open communications, providing opportunities and developing mutually beneficial relationships with the First Nations communities.